ryo33/egui-driver/README.md

 # egui-driver
-egui-driver allows us to automate or test any egui apps
+egui-driver allows us to automate or test any egui app